Make Money Jobs & Careers

 If an employer decides to ask any of the above questions during an interview, it could lead to charges of discrimination and an investigation by the EEOC.
 If the issue can’t be resolved, it could also lead to a lawsuit.

 Job interview processes can be time-consuming.
-You may want to find ways to keep more money in your wallet while you wait for the right employer to offer you a job.
+You may want to find ways to make money on the side while you wait for the right employer to offer you a job.